Reference

 Using Diodes to Reduce Voltage

 If you are like us and save your old power adapters when you recycle old equipment, you may have old wall warts or power supplies laying around that are perfectly fine, but have too high a voltage.
 You can use diodes to easily step the voltage down to a usable level if you only need to drop a few volts.
 Silicon diodes drop .6 - .7 volts across them in a circuit at our currents.
 We can take advantage of this property to create a very inexpensive voltage step down circuit.
 Be careful to use the correct type of diode with the correct current rating.
 LEDs and signal diodes like a Schottky won’t work for this.
 Diodes in the 1N5400 series will work perfectly for up to 3A.
 Simply connect however many diodes you need in series to drop the voltage.
 For example, a 6A1 diode will drop 0.7V.
 Putting 5 in series between the positive wire of the power supply and the input to the motor driver will therefor reduce an 18V power supply to 14.5V (18 - 3.5).
-If you use an Arduino Motor Shield or other L298 based motor driver with an additional 2V voltage drop, that will give you 12.7 at the track.
+If you use an Standard Motor Driver or other L298 based motor driver with an additional 2V voltage drop, that will give you 12.7 at the track.
 Work out the math to provide the voltage your track needs.

 Needed: